How to create action maps or Football Heatmap like the ones here, so here’s a step-by-step guide to making them?

 Now copy this formula and paste it throughout the pitch area.
 With your range locked, and the zone values properly aligned with the pitch, the formula will automatically adapt and give you the desired values, so you should get something like this:

-Step 4: Creating the heatmap:
+Step 4: Creating the Football heatmap

 This is the easiest bit of the process.
 Simply navigate to one of the cells on the pitch, press ctrl+A, to select all of them, click on conditional formatting and go to ‘New Rule’.